-Expectation stated in rule Satisfactory Exemplary a) An EP must be in effect at the by year. eginning of each school Initial EP written for maximum period.
-Team determines goals may be accomplished in one year, so will reconvene. b) An EP shall be developed withi days following the determination specially designed instruction as before the provision of these set n of eligibility for nd shall be in effect EP is developed within a couple of weeks following determination of eligibility for special instruction Upon determination of eligibility, notification is sent to parent to set up meeting for initial placement and EP development. c) Meetings shall be held to develo least every three (3) years for st and at least every four (4) years 9-12.
-EPs may be reviewed mon such as when the student transit middle school and middle to hig student's parent or teacher reque udents in grades K-8 for students in grades re frequently as needed, ions from elementary to gh school or if the EP is written to align with the minimum periods stated.
+Exp pectation stated in rule Satisfactory Exemplary a) An EP must be in effect at the beginning of each school year.
+Initial EP written for maximum period.
+Team determines goals may be accomplished in one year, so will reconvene. b) An EP shall be developed within thirty (30) calendar days following the determination of eligibility for specially designed instruction and shall be in effect before the provision of these services.
+EP is developed within a couple of weeks following determination of eligibility for special instruction Upon determination of eligibility, notification is sent to parent to set up meeting for initial placement and EP development. c) Meetings shall be held to develop and revise the EP at least every three (3) years for students in grades K-8 and at least every four (4) years for students in grades 9-12.
+EPs may be reviewed more frequently asneeded, such as when the student transitions from elementary to middle school and middle to high school or if the student's parent or teacher requests a review.
+EP is written to align with the minimum periods stated.
 The EP team documents when they feel they will need to meet to review the EP.
 The time and type of service the student is to receive is considered.
-Due to the goals and projections of how long it might take for the student to accomplish those goals, team sets a date to reconvene to review student's progress.
+Due to the goals and projections of how long it might take for the student to accomplish those goals, Team sets a date to reconvene to review student's progress.